pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - Use ``AWS Systems Manager`` __``Automation``__ to automatically add `tags` to your `provisioned` resources:
 AWS ``Systems Manager Automation provides a way to automate common operational tasks across AWS resources.
 You can create automation workflows that include tagging resources with the desired set of tags.
 By utilizing Systems Manager Automation, you can enforce consistent tagging practices during resource creation.

-## 👀 `AWS Artifact`
-is a service that provides `on-demand` access to AWS `compliance` reports and other relevant documents.

-## 👀 AWS Service Catalog
-provides a ``TagOption library``.
-A TagOption is a key-value pair managed in AWS Service Catalog.
-It is not an AWS tag but serves as a template for creating an AWS tag based on the TagOption.

-The TagOption library makes it easier to enforce the following:

-– A consistent `taxonomy`
-– Proper tagging of AWS Service Catalog resources
-– Defined, user-selectable options for allowed tags

 ## AWS System Manager
 👀 AWS Systems Manager provides a unified, centralized way to manage both your Amazon EC2 instances and on-premises servers (including `Raspbian` systems, devices such as `Raspberry Pi` through a single interface).
 It offers a wide range of capabilities, including `inventory management`, `patch management`, `automation`, and `configuration management`, allowing you to efficiently manage your hybrid infrastructure from a single console.
 With Systems Manager, you can maintain consistent configurations, apply patches, and automate administrative tasks for your on-premises servers, just like you would for your EC2 instances.